BSE on MoS2: solvers

 These data are the DFT starting point to the many-body perturbation theory simulations.

 In addition, while a BSE calculation can be run on top of DFT results, from a theoretical point of view this should be done on top of a GW calculation to maintain consistency of methods used.
-For this tutorial, you can use the databases for quasiparticle energies and RPA screening already calculated during the GW-HPC tutorial on monolayer MoS2.
+For this tutorial, you can use the databases for quasiparticle energies and RPA screening already calculated during the GW on MoS2 tutorial.
+These databases are provided in 01_BSE_Hamiltonian/GW_bnds:

 • ndb.QP database with quasiparticle energies